syunnosuke/CursorSpectrum/README.md

 5. Load image data
 6. Initialize (raise error if data is insufficient)
 7. Search grid with <B1-Motion>.
 Spectrum is automatically updated
-8. Save current spectrum if nesessary by Save current spectrum button
+8. Save current spectrum if nesessary by the button